sharmaansh/ResumeAI/README.md

 ### `GET /profile`

-Returns a basic candidate profile containing information such as role, experience, and skills.
+Returns basic candidate profile information such as role, experience, and skills.

 ### `POST /chat`

-Accepts a question and returns an AI-generated response based on the resume.
+Accepts a natural-language question and returns an AI-generated response based on the resume.

-Example request:
+#### Example Request

 ```json
 {